 Lost cards will be replaced for a fee of $25.

 How many membership cards am I entitled to?

 If ownership of the property is in “natural persons” – not in a trust, LLC, partnership or corporation – then owners named on the deed will each receive a Foundation member card.
-And, each may designate another adult living with them to receive a membership card.

 If ownership of the property is deeded in a trust, partnership, LLC or corporation, you are entitled to two membership cards.
 The first one is the designee of the entity.
 The second one is the spouse or adult person living with the designee.
 No other membership cards will be issued even if there are additional members of the entity.

 Children who are still dependents, are 13 or older, and have a government-issued ID that reflects the owner’s mailing address are eligible for a dependent’s membership card.

 A caregiver card may be issued to a full-time, live-in caregiver who is an unrelated employee of a member, for a period of six months.
 A $50 fee will be assessed for caregiver cards.

 It depends on which association you live in, and where that association is in its cycle.
 Each association is on a five-year cycle, and then the cards must be renewed.
 Dependent’s membership cards are valid for one year at a time.
 Caregiver cards are good for six months before renewal.

 When do membership cards need to be surrendered?